 This course is designed to help the students understand how a church as an organization effectively communicates both to its members and to its community in order to further the cause of Christ.
 The students will learn and understand the basics of creativity and communication, web development, church audio, print design, video production, and technology—all with a ministry-specific emphasis.

-Students will be introduced to Adobe Creative Cloud and learn to use Adobe Photoshop and Adobe Illustrator along with other design technologies.
+Students will learn to use Adobe Photoshop and digital imaging techniques for compositing and stylistic manipulation when integrating imagery into a larger design aesthetic.
 Emphasis will be placed upon establishing page layout, graphics manipulation, and pre-press skills.
 Projects will be given to reinforce the use of application features and equip the student to effectively use these technologies in design and in preparation for other media courses.
-PREREQUISITE: None
+Prerequisite: None

 This course is designed to provide the student with guidance in creating visual arts projects for inclusion in a portfolio that could be presented to a potential hiring ministry.
 This portfolio will showcase the student’s work throughout his visual arts training.
 Students will receive assignments and instruction in-class and work through the necessary projects given throughout the course.
 This 2-credit course is taken as part of a visual arts proficiency.
-PREREQUISITE: Completion of media training.
+Prerequisite: VA 101, VA 102, and GD 221; and GD 223, GD 324, GD 425, ID 231, ID 234, ID 333, ID 335, VP 141, VP 142, or VP 244